- car maintenance

 6 car supplies and maintenance tips for a wintertime road trip

 Winter is a great time for a road trip in Australia, no matter what part of the country you’re in.
-Unlike other areas of the world that see frigid temperatures and depths of snow, Australia’s roads are a traveller’s paradise any time of the year.
+Unlike other areas of the world that see frigid temperatures and depths of snow, the majority of Australia’s roads are a traveller’s paradise any time of the year.

 It’s not often you’ll see snow in Australia, even in the dead of winter.
 However, the climate is completely different during the winter months of June through August, and the temperature dips down near the freezing mark.